A New Study Shows the “Bathroom Bill” Hysteria Is Unfounded

 “Opponents of public accommodations laws that include gender identity protections often claim that the laws leave women and children vulnerable to attack in public restrooms,” study author Amira Hasenbush says in a statement.
 “But this study provides evidence that these incidents are rare and unrelated to the laws.”

-“That’s right: Ensuring dignity and respect for our neighbors in is NOT a threat to public safety,” Freedom Massachusetts, the group that pushed for the law and is now working to defend it from repeal, wrote in a tweet Wednesday.
+“That’s right: Ensuring dignity and respect for our #transgender neighbors in #Massachusetts is NOT a threat to public safety,” Freedom Massachusetts, the group that pushed for the law and is now working to defend it from repeal, wrote in a tweet Wednesday.

 And as has been pointed out again and again at this point, it is still illegal to spy on someone in a bathroom, or assault them.
 In the unlikely event that someone feigns a transgender identity to gain access to a women’s bathroom, and then commits some other crime while inside, they can still be prosecuted for doing so.
 Is that really all that hard to understand?